 Jim Johnston does not have that high of an opinion when it comes to current pro wrestling entrance music in WWE and AEW.
 He would have liked it if AEW gave him a call, and it kind of blows his mind that never happened.

-Johnston is also not holding his breath on WWE Hall of Fame induction.
+Johnston is also not holding his breath on a WWE Hall of Fame induction.
 That doesn’t make his contributions any less monumental to pro wrestling history.